 I use my hands a lot.
 A whole heck of a lot, and also I do a lot of knitting, every day.
 I don’t knit particularly fast, but I do knit a lot.
 It’s only expected sooner or later something in the mechanism of movement would start hurting, and my left thumb has been bothering me, tendinitis from playing my mandolin & gigging quite a bit lately.

-I figure I can tame my thumb and teach my hands to move in different ways.
+Although with knitting I figure I can teach my hands to move in different ways, at least temporarily.
 My left thumb, that most useful thing, moves in continual little pressing motions, and while I move a stitch to ‘feed’ into the right hand’s fingers looping the yarn, and when I transfer the knitting to be held by the left hand while I reach for more yarn, the left thumb has a light clamping action.
 It all adds up.

 So just for a short time so I can figure out what I’m doing, I’m wearing an elastic ‘bandage’ which keeps my left thumb from moving about much, so I must figure out other ways of doing things.
 For one, learning how to not feed the stitches so much , trusting that the stitches will make it over to the right hand without my bending and scooting so much with my thumb , and I’m learning to take up my knitting with my right hand while my left reaches for more yarn.